hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Install-Binaries.md

     Hyperledger Besu requires:

       * MacOS High Sierra 10.13 or later versions
-      * Java 11+ to compile.
-Earlier versions are not supported.
+      * Java versions 11 through 16 to compile.
+Earlier versions and version 17 are not supported.
         You can install Java using `brew install openjdk`.
 Alternatively, you can manually install the [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html).

 ### Install (or upgrade) using Homebrew